About this publication scheme

 Requests for information must be in writing (or email), give your name and a correspondence (or email) address and describe the information requested.
 Requests for environmental information may also be made verbally.
 Applications should provide as much detail as possible to identify the information sought.

-If the information you want is not routinely published, you can make a request for it under the Freedom of Information Act.
+If the information you want is not routinely published, you can make a request for it under the Freedom of Information Act via the address above.

 Publication scheme charges